LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Proactive messaging/Proactive_messaging_user_guide.md

 ## Receiving incoming messages

-* When a consumer responds to an outbound message created from Proactive Messaging tool, a conversation is created within LiveEngage and is routed to an available agent with the assigned specific skill to which the Proactive campaign was created.
+* When a consumer responds to an outbound message created from Proactive Messaging tool, a conversation is created within the Conversational Cloud and is routed to an available agent with the assigned specific skill to which the Proactive campaign was created.
 * The context of the initial outbound message will be visible to the agent as part of the conversation transcript if the brand is onboarded to Proactive 2.0.
 If the brand is on Proactive 1.0, the initial outbound message is visible through an agent widget.

 ## Opt Out/In